Sunday, July 30, 2017

 Rituparno Ghosh creates some beautiful layered moments in the film that are hard to explain.
 When Mannu pays the rent for Niru's house, the landlord asks him that aapka prayashit hai ya prathishodh.
 Is it his penance or revenge?
 He does not answer, and he remembers when Niru was getting married, and she had told him that if they ever met again in life, she would act happy, and he won't get what she was acting.
 This is what she actually did when they met again.
 At some other point, Mannu tells Niru that since she wants a car with the same color as that of her bangles, he will fill it with roses so that the colors match.
 Niru advises Mannu to name his production house after her as this way, they could become life partners somehow.
 All through the film, the strap of Niru's bra is visible, perhaps, related to the comfort that they both had in each other's company.
 Niru's house is full of old antique furniture, symbolizing the past memories that they are still harboring in their hearts.

-The character of Sheila was also a lovely one.
+Sheila's character was also lovely.
 She has her own background story where she did not get to marry the person she loved.
 The two women in the film get married to people who are not their lovers.
 Perhaps, this is why Sheila is always sympathetic to Mannu, as she understands the pain of unrequited love.
 She is also far more practical.
 She might still miss her old lover in some moments, but she has moved on with grace and closed that chapter of her life.
 Biraha ke aansoon kab ke ponch daali.

 There are quite a few interesting references in Raincoat.
-In the bathroom of the house of Alok and Shalini, there is a poster of Sophia Loren.
-I am not entirely sure about its context; perhaps, it is some film connection that I cannot find.
+In the bathroom of Alok and Shalini's house is a poster of Sophia Loren.
+I am not entirely sure about its context; perhaps it is some film connection that I cannot find.
 At different points in the film, songs from other films are used.
-When Niru and Mannu are getting ready to watch an adult film, Sau Saal Pehle starts playing.
+When Niru and Mannu prepare to watch an adult film, Sau Saal Pehle starts playing.
 When Niru is getting married, Mere Haathon Mein starts playing.
-When Mannu goes to meet Niru at her house in Bhagalpur, Jhoomka Gira Re starts playing.
+When Mannu meets Niru at her house in Bhagalpur, Jhoomka Gira Re starts playing.
 It is also worth mentioning that in the film's opening credits, all actors are called 'players.'

 Sophia Loren